Fremont, California: Warm Springs District

 Warm Springs also serves as commercial center for the mainly residential Mission San Jose district, especially since the construction of Pacific Commons, a large, modern regional shopping center.
 The Oakland Athletics talked about moving their stadium to this area.
-Warm Springs was home to one of the SF Bay Area's only two coffee houses to employ baristas who wear bikinis, Your Coffee Cups, a concept that's gained some controversy from Bay Area newspapers and news stations.
+By 2010, Warm Springs was home to one of the SF Bay Area's only two coffee houses to employ baristas who wear bikinis, Your Coffee Cups, a concept that gained some controversy from Bay Area newspapers and news stations.
 This controversy led to the eventual closing of the business.
+Later, a new bikini coffee stand opened in Warm Springs called Pink Pantherz, which continues to operate as of 2025.

 The BART extension to Warm Springs began construction in 2009 and Warm Springs/South Fremont station opened for service on March 25, 2017.